Reiryoku-Technologies/Mida-Plugin-Template/tests/README.md

-# Index
-This directory contains all the Mida tests.
+This directory contains all the Mida plugin tests.